-The Treasure Box Target near the north end of Russet Lake is characterized by extensional quartztourmaline veins and stockwork veins that locally contain visible gold.
+The Treasure Box Target near the north end of Russet Lake is characterized by discontinuous enechelon extensional quartz-tourmaline veins and stockwork veins that locally contain visible gold.
 Vein swarms vary from 10 to 70 m wide but individual veins are generally <40 cm thick.
-Gold mineralization in the host rock is negligible.
+Gold mineralization in the wall rock to the veins is limited.
+The veins are hosted in a package of weakly deformed to undeformed basalts and gabbros.

 Extensive drilling by Placer Dome and Claude has delineated a package of mineralized veins over a strike length of 165 m and to a vertical depth of 250 m with a typical thickness of 35 m.
+Placer Dome and Claude drill holes were re-logged during the 2017 field season.
+The work added several new gold intercepts to the target area and has helped define alteration in the target area.